onap/vnfrqts-requirements/docs/Chapter4.rst

 by applying techniques such as caching and persistent transaction paths
-- Eliminate replication delay impact between data centers by using a concept of stickiness (i.e., once a client is routed to data center "A", the client will stay with Data center “A” until the entire session is completed).
+- Eliminate replication delay impact between data centers by using a concept of stickiness (i.e., once a client is routed to data center "A", the client will stay with Data center "A" until the entire session is completed).

 Minimize Cross Data-Center Traffic Requirements